 Sounds like quite the plan, doesn’t it?
 Well, it is a plan — but one that can be quite obstructive and pretty expensive.

 Hire a lean UX design studio for your next projectContact us

 Namely, you might find that rather than perfection, you only end up wasting time and resources on a product that you’re not completely sure users will use.
 In other words, it’s a demanding process that doesn’t guarantee success.

-Now, this is where agile development comes in.
-As the name suggests, agile development refers to development processes that are quick, sustainable, and flexible.
+This is where lean development comes in.
+As the name suggests, lean development refers to development processes that are quick, sustainable, and flexible.
 The focus is on understanding where you are now, identifying where you might be going, and adapting to the turbulences of the ever-changing market.
-For this reason, more and more people are choosing agile methodologies when it comes to UX design.
+For this reason, more and more people are choosing lean methodologies when it comes to UX design.